Santa Clara hosts Murauskas and Saint Mary’s (CA)

 Santa Clara, California; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Saint Mary’s (CA) visits Santa Clara after Paulius Murauskas scored 25 points in Saint Mary’s (CA)’s 80-75 win against the Washington State Cougars.
+BOTTOM LINE: Saint Mary’s (CA) faces Santa Clara after Paulius Murauskas scored 25 points in Saint Mary’s (CA)’s 80-75 win against the Washington State Cougars.

-The Broncos are 8-2 on their home court.
-Santa Clara is second in the WCC scoring 80.7 points while shooting 46.4% from the field.
+The Broncos have gone 8-2 at home.
+Santa Clara is 2-3 in games decided by 3 points or fewer.

-The Gaels are 8-0 in WCC play.
-Saint Mary’s (CA) leads the WCC with 13.0 offensive rebounds per game led by Mitchell Saxen averaging 4.5.
+The Gaels are 8-0 against WCC opponents.
+Saint Mary’s (CA) is fifth in the WCC scoring 76.7 points per game and is shooting 46.3%.

-Santa Clara makes 46.4% of its shots from the field this season, which is 6.2 percentage points higher than Saint Mary’s (CA) has allowed to its opponents (40.2%).
-Saint Mary’s (CA) has shot at a 46.3% rate from the field this season, 2.1 percentage points above the 44.2% shooting opponents of Santa Clara have averaged.
+Santa Clara scores 80.7 points, 19.4 more per game than the 61.3 Saint Mary’s (CA) gives up.
+Saint Mary’s (CA) has shot at a 46.3% rate from the field this season, 2.1 percentage points higher than the 44.2% shooting opponents of Santa Clara have averaged.

-The Broncos and Gaels face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Adama Bal is scoring 14.0 points per game with 2.6 rebounds and 3.0 assists for the Broncos.
-Christoph Tilly is averaging 12.5 points and 5.0 rebounds while shooting 54.7% over the last 10 games.
+TOP PERFORMERS: Adama Bal is shooting 42.2% and averaging 14.0 points for the Broncos.
+Johnny O’Neil is averaging 2.3 made 3-pointers over the last 10 games.

-Augustas Marciulionis is averaging 13.8 points and 5.7 assists for the Gaels.
-Murauskas is averaging 12.9 points over the last 10 games.
+Augustas Marciulionis is scoring 13.8 points per game and averaging 2.4 rebounds for the Gaels.
+Mikey Lewis is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Broncos: 7-3, averaging 84.2 points, 34.4 rebounds, 18.3 assists, 5.6 steals and 2.5 blocks per game while shooting 49.0% from the field.
 Their opponents have averaged 77.7 points per game.